Hijab: the headscarf worn by some Muslim women

 Governments and societies have tried to control how women dress for ages and it is still happening.
-The bans across Europe and now North America are real examples and they are not that different from the forced Hijab of Iran.
+The bans across Europe and now North America are real examples.
+And they are not that different from the forced Hijab of Iran.
 These Bans are disguised under the umbrella of banning religious symbols.
 But, the reality is that they were conceived in a context of Islamophobia and the Hijab being a prominent symbol means they hit Muslim women the hardest.
 When laws carry a direct impact on women’s lives it becomes a women’s rights issue.
-One, which begins with the responsibility of asking what kind of effect.
+One, which begins with the responsibility of asking what kind of effect it has.

 *This Op-Ed was written as part of the 2019 YaLa Alumni Opinion Writing Course